mapbox/leaflet-image/README.md

 ## Plugins that will _not_ work with leaflet-image

 * Leaflet.label: will not work because it uses HTML to display labels.
+* Leaflet.markercluster: will not work because it uses HTML for clusters.

 ### Usage